andresperezEUT/ambiscaper/docs/examples.rst

 Also, it might be of interest to have a look into *example2.jams*, in order to understand how the file is organized, and the possibilities for evaluation and experiment replication that it offers.

+Finally, notice the ``allow_repeated_source=True`` argument in ``generate()``.
+As its name implies, during event instanciation, it will not take into account that a given source has been already chosen.
+Setting it to ``False`` might be useful in many cases, but then there is the risk of not having enough sources in the used database.

 .. code-block:: python